twse/random-stuff/README.md

 1. Clone the `mozilla/community-data` repository via `git clone`.
 2. Copy names of contributors from Mozilla-related websites such as translation projects or local communities and remove the summaries of each member's contributions.
 3. Save the file as .csv (comma separated value).
-4. Add the contents to names.csv: `echo file.csv >> ../names.csv` and replace the filename with whatever you want, e.g. czilla.csv has the names of all contributors for CZilla - old name of Mozilla's community for Czech.
+4. Add the contents to names.csv: `echo file.csv >> ../names.csv` and replace the filename with whatever you want.
 5. Commit the new file with the added names: `git commit -a -m 'message'` and replace it with whatever message you want.
 6. Push your changes with `git push` using `gurumukhi` as the username and enter the user's password.
 7. Enter `about:credits` (Mozilla browsers) in the address bar or visit the page directly for non-Mozilla browsers by clicking the link at the beginning and the entries will appear with the last updated date being changed.